 I currently just listen to music off of my phone or computer directly, no fancy DACs or amps.
 Predominantly, I listen to EDM, though over the years my tastes are slowly becoming more 'mainstream'

-I'm currently using Tidal for music streaming as they sucked me in with a six month free trial, and now I have too many playlists to want to leave.
+I used to use Tidal for music streaming as they sucked me in with a six month free trial, at which point having all my playlists held me there for a good while.
 I've tried Spotify and my overall conclusion is that there is no single good music streaming service app, you just have to pick the one that bugs you the least.
-For me, that's Tidal.
+For me, that was Tidal.
 I used to use SoundCloud for all my playlists, given it's free, and could be adblocked on browser and mobile (not sure if it's still a thing, it's been a good few years at this point)

 For earphones, I actually carry around the super-budget VE Monk Plus (AliExpress link).
 Despite the $5 price tag, I love the sound quality (how you know I'm not a 'proper' audiophile yet lol), they're impressively bassy for earphones, and they're comfortable for me - I actually have yet to find IEMs I find comfortable, so I'm on team earbuds for better and for worse.
 I did actually splurge at one point to try the iBasso IT01, but I just couldn't get them both comfortable and properly sealed